 Most dog bite cases are resolved through the insurance claims process.
 Still, it’s important to understand that there are time limits for taking legal action.

-The statute of limitations in Florida is four years.
-That means you have four years from the date of the dog bite to file a personal injury lawsuit.
-After four years pass, you forfeit your right to compensation.
+The statute of limitations in Florida is two years for general negligence cases.
+That means you have two years from the date of the dog bite to file a personal injury lawsuit.
+After two years pass, you forfeit your right to compensation.
+Cases based on strict liability might have a longer deadline.

 Proving liability in a dog bite case can be challenging.
 It can take time to build your case and find the strong evidence you need.
 Our lawyers can start gathering evidence right away and take steps to preserve your right to seek compensation.
 Just give us a quick call to schedule a free case review today.